ShanePAustin/programming-for-data-analysis/README.md

 To run the code locally this repository can be cloned and run using a python IDE or through Jupyter Notebook.
 The applications used for creation of the project are The Jupyter Notebook and Cmder.

-* Download or clone current repository "machine-learning-and-statistics"
+* Download or clone current repository "programming-for-data-analysis-project"
 * Install Python - This was developed using Anaconda but the modules required to run are detailed in the ```requirements.txt```
 * Refer to the ```requirements.txt``` and import as required
 * Install Jupyter